What does YMCA WiSE do?

 What can we do to help?

 We can meet you in places where you feel comfortable.
-For some people this is McDonalds, for some people it’s at school, for some people it’s a youth center or somewhere outside.
+This could be McDonalds, school, a youth centre or somewhere outside.

 We will work with you to build your own support plan.
 This means that you help to decide the topics we’ll cover, the type of work you want to do, and how often we meet.

-We are a charitable independent organization, so it’s your choice if you want to work with us.
+We are a charitable independent organisation, so it’s your choice if you want to work with us.
 If you don’t want to work with us, or decide to stop, that is completely okay.
-We might have suggestions for other places who might be able to provide you with support or information, if you want that.
+If you still need support we can suggest other organisations that could help.

-If you want to learn more about consent, relationships, or safety you can go to:
+If you want to learn more about sex, consent or relationships you can go to: